Here are some of the most important strategies to follow when investing for retirement.

 In addition to helping you save regularly, these plans allow you to practice dollar-cost averaging.
-By investing set dollar amounts regularly, you make the best of market fluctuations because your money buys fewer shares when prices are up and more when they're down.
+By investing set dollar amounts regularly, you make the best of market fluctuations because your money buys fewer shares when prices are up and more when they are down.

-While this strategy doesn't guarantee profits or protect against losses, over the long run it lowers your average investment cost and increases the potential for higher returns.
+While this strategy does not guarantee profits or protect against losses, over the long run it lowers your average investment cost and increases the potential for higher returns.

 Investing regularly also helps you steer clear of the pitfalls of market timing.
 Trying to guess when to sell before a market downturn and when to get back in before an upswing, or when to shift money among different investments, is a game even the pros seldom win.